 - To be flexible, so you can do different activities each year!

-4 Weeks of the Study: Each week of the study corresponds to the different “themes” of Advent candles in the Advent wreath: Prophecy, Bethlehem, Shepherds and Angels.
+4 Weeks of Study: Each week of the short Bible lessons corresponds to the different “themes” of Advent candles in the Advent wreath: Prophecy, Bethlehem, Shepherds and Angels.

 There are daily Advent verses to read with your family, as well as a devotional, reflection and/or activity for each of 28 days.
 You’ll also be singing Advent/Christmas carols together!